flutter/website/src/_includes/docs/swift-package-manager/migrate-ios-project-manually.md

 4. Click the `Add Local...` button on the bottom of the dialog that opens.
 5. Navigate to `ios/Flutter/ephemeral/Packages/FlutterGeneratedPluginSwiftPackage`
    and click the `Add Package` button.
-6. Ensure it is added to the `Runner` target and click the `Add Package` button.
+6. Ensure that it's added to the `Runner` target and click the `Add Package` button.

    {% render docs/captioned-image.liquid,
    image:"development/packages-and-plugins/swift-package-manager/choose-package-products.png",
-   caption:"Ensure the package is added to the `Runner` target" %}
+   caption:"Ensure that the package is added to the `Runner` target" %}

-7. Ensure `FlutterGeneratedPluginSwiftPackage` was added to Frameworks, Libraries, and Embedded Content.
+7. Ensure that `FlutterGeneratedPluginSwiftPackage` was added to **Frameworks, Libraries, and Embedded Content**.

    {% render docs/captioned-image.liquid,
    image:"development/packages-and-plugins/swift-package-manager/add-generated-framework.png",
-   caption:"Ensure `FlutterGeneratedPluginSwiftPackage` was added to Frameworks, Libraries, and Embedded Content" %}
+   caption:"Ensure that `FlutterGeneratedPluginSwiftPackage` was added to **Frameworks, Libraries, and Embedded Content**" %}

 ### Step 2: Add Run Prepare Flutter Framework Script Pre-Action {:.no_toc}

-**The following must be completed for each flavor.**
+**The following steps must be completed for each flavor.**

 1. Next, select Product > Scheme > Edit Scheme.
 2. Click the `>` next to "Build" in the left side bar.